 CBD is typically released at around 350 degrees Fahrenheit.
 Temperatures exceeding this 350 degrees could destroy the CBD, meaning the smoke you just inhaled may not actually be beneficial.

 A typical Bic lighter flame burns at around 3,590 degrees Fahrenheit, and torch lighters even hotter.

 The red cherry that appears when you light a CBD cigarette is around 900 degrees Fahrenheit.
-You’re not actually smoking where you see is lit, your inhale pulls that heat over the hemp flower, releasing the CBD.
+You’re not actually smoking where you see it is lit.
+It’s your inhalation that pulls that heat over the hemp flower, releasing the CBD.

 When vaping, you want to keep your coil temperature somewhere around the CBD’s boil point of 350 degrees.

-Although CBD is found in hemp and marijuana, you can rest assured that strict regulations on cannabis products will ensure you receive a quality tested product.
+Although CBD is found in hemp and marijuana, you can rest assured that strict regulations on cannabis and CBD products will ensure you receive a quality tested product.

 As the risks of tobacco use have become well known, Oklahoma Smokes have taken a stand to help smokers pull away from the addictive habit with the use of high quality, hemp cigarettes.
 Are you ready to become tobacco-free, yourself?